Each year the Department of Health reviews the data elements and format of its key health services data collections.

 - Following initial consideration by the ACGC, and any resulting amendment to the documents, all accepted proposals are compiled into a proposals document - one for each data collection.

-- The proposals documents are distributed to all Victorian hospitals (through the ), patient management system suppliers known to have Victorian clients, and to a range of industry bodies.
+- The proposals documents are distributed to Victorian hospitals, patient management system suppliers known to have Victorian clients, and to a range of industry bodies (through the ),

 - The proposals documents outline the proposed changes to each data collection and are used to stimulate discussion within the health industry.